Lifestyle, genetics, disorders (such as low thyroid hormone levels or kidney disease), drugs, or a combination can contribute.

 In children and adolescents, screening with a fasting lipid profile is recommended between the ages of 2 and 8 years if the child has risk factors, such as a family member with severe dyslipidemia or one who developed coronary artery disease at a young age.
 In children with no risk factors, screening with a non-fasting lipid profile is usually done once before the child reaches puberty (usually between age 9 to 11) and once more between the ages of 17 to 21.

 Usually, the best treatment for people is to lose weight if they are overweight, stop smoking if they smoke, decrease the total amount of saturated fat and cholesterol in their diet, increase physical activity, and then, if necessary, take a lipid-lowering drug.

 Regular physical activity can help lower triglyceride levels and increase the HDL cholesterol level.
-An example is walking briskly for at least 30 minutes 5 times a week.
+An example is walking briskly for at least 30 minutes daily.

 A diet low in saturated fat and cholesterol can lower the LDL cholesterol level.
-Experts recommend limiting calories from fat to no more than 25 to 35% of the total calories consumed over several days.
 However, people with high triglyceride levels also need to avoid consuming large amounts of sugar (whether in foods or beverages), refined flour (such as is used in most commercial baked goods), and starchy foods (such as potatoes and rice).